Apadmi-Engineering/Mockzilla/docs/docs/documentation.md

 See the `main.py` file which includes some useful macros.

-This is all quite self explanatory when you look at the code.
+This is all quite self-explanatory when you look at the code.

 ## Building the whole site